-Ann Trainor Domingue, CA
+Ann Trainor Domingue, Signature Member

 I admire many historic and contemporary painters, craftsmen, and styles including Fairfield Porter, Andrew Wyeth, Pablo Picasso, Georgia O’Keeffe, Mary Cassatt, Winslow Homer, Tomie DiPaola, Eric Carle, Henry Moore sculpture forms, Inuit sculpture, and current artists Danny McCaw, Nicholas Wilton, William Irvine, Goli, Wolf Kahn, among others.
 Each has influenced my work in a way that can be difficult to define but I remember being intensely influenced by their work while trying to find my own voice.